akerl/hss/README.md

 ## Configuration

 1. You can put your configuration in ~/.hss.yml or another file specified by the "HSS\_CONFIG" environment variable.
+You can refer to multiple config files in "HSS\_CONFIG" by separating them with colons and the configs will be merged (HSS\_CONFIG=$HOME/.hss-shared.yml:$HOME/.hss-mine.yml).
 2. The only required configuration section is "patterns", which contains an array of hashes with the following attributes:
   * note: Name of this pattern ("my servers")
   * example: Shows how this is used ("jimbo -> root@jimbo.example.org")